MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 ## Managing your workflow with improvement actions

 Using improvement actions in Compliance Score centralizes your compliance workflows.
 Improvement actions suggest recommended actions to align with data protection regulations and standards, and provide detailed implementation guidance.
 You can assign them to users to perform the necessary implementation and testing work.
-You can also store documentation, notes, and record status updates right in the improvement action itself.
+You can also store documentation and notes, and record status updates right in the improvement action itself.

 ## View your improvement actions

 The Compliance Score dashboard shows your **key improvement actions**—the ones with the most available points which address the most important issues.

 To view all of your improvement actions, select the **Improvement actions** tab on your dashboard, or select **View all improvement actions** underneath the list of key improvement actions on your dashboard.
-This brings you to the the improvement actions page, where you can see all of your organization’s improvement actions.
+This brings you to the the **Improvement actions** page, where you can see all of your organization’s improvement actions.

 If you have a long list of actions, it may be helpful to filter your view.
 To do this, select **Filter** at the upper-right corner of the actions list.
 When the **Filters** flyout pane appears, then select your desired criteria based on regulations and standards, solution, and group.
 You can also customize your view by selecting **Group** in the upper-right corner and, from the drop-down menu, select to view by group, solution, category, action type, or status.

 The default view for this page does not show improvement actions with a test status of **Passed**.
-To view assessments that have passed testing, check the **Passed** box in the **Filters** flyout pane.
+To view actions that have passed testing, check the **Passed** box in the **Filters** flyout pane.
 Only actions with a test status of **Passed** count toward your score.

 The improvement actions page shows the following data points for each improvement action: